 The best way to find out if you are eligible is to apply for a position.
-Positions are posted via the MyPima financial aid webpage.
-Students are eligible if they are: in good academic standing, demonstrate financial need, and are enrolled in or attending classes.
+Positions are posted via MyPima financial aid webpage.
+Students are eligible if the student is: in good academic standing, demonstrates financial need and is enrolled in or attending classes.